-One more evident association rule that is common within the developers with the less scores of Conscientiousness, Extraversion, Agreeableness and more score of Neuroticism is that they frequently set the task priority to high.
+One more common association rule with the sufficient support and confidence among the developers with the less scores of Conscientiousness, Extraversion, Agreeableness and more score of Neuroticism is that they frequently set the task priority to high.
 Since the trait conscientiousness is associated with the facets – orderliness and dutifulness, this relation can be considered to be a logical.
 It is also notable, that Extraverted people are more friendly, cheerful and active, apparently, less these traits are in people – more likely these people are to consider their tasks as the highest priority.
 Regarding the low agreeable developers – the rule show quite interesting, yet intuitive pattern: The less agreeable, altruistic and cooperative the person is – more is the likelihood that person will consider their tasks as the most important ones in the sprint and therefore, put the highest priority to them.
 It is pragmatic to be aware of this tendency when the software product owner or manager is taking care of the prioritization of the tasks assigned to the developers.

-As the majority of the results of the association rules show, it is evident that the developers with the four traits – Openness, Conscientiousness, Extraversion, Agreeableness share the similarities in their performance in Agile software development.
+As the majority of the results of the association rules show, the developers with the four traits – Openness, Conscientiousness, Extraversion, Agreeableness share the similarities in their performance in Agile software development.
 There is also sufficient indication of the negative relationship of these personality traits with the Neuroticism trait.
 Considering the facets of Neuroticism, the anxious traits of the personality are yielding the opposite results comparing to the more constructive personality traits.
-The former statement is also backed in the correlation matrix of the developers` personalities, as discussed in the respective chapter within this research.
+The former statement is also backed in the correlation matrix of the developers` personalities, as presented on the Table 19.
 As the matrix show, the same four personalities have positive correlation with each other, while neuroticism has the negative correlation with all the other traits.
 Software project management can take an advantage with the formerly mentioned relationship as well – knowing the patterns of the behavior of the specific personality they can identify in advance some general tendencies within these specific characteristics attributed developer, implement the better forecasting of the performance on the individual or team level.